yigitoo/financelib/README.md

 ## 📝 Requirements

-- Python 3.7 or higher
+- Python 3.9 or higher (Python 3.10+ is recommended)
 - Dependencies:
   - yfinance >= 0.2.36
   - pandas >= 1.5.0